Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Evaluation

 Due to overlapping of sliding windows, the model may generate multiple consecutive triggers when scanning the same signal region.
 However, many of these triggers are caused by glitches, which differ from GW signals in terms of trigger frequency.
 Glitches typically have shorter durations than GW signals, leading to fewer overlapping windows detecting them, consequently fewer associated triggers.
 To enhance the robustness of the search algorithm, we implemented a cluster-based post-processing method.
 We cluster the triggers based on their GPS time, grouping triggers that occur consecutively into the a cluster.
 If a cluster contains more than a threshold number of triggers, it is identified as a candidate GW event.
 We empirically set this threshold to 6, based on the observed distributions of trigger counts for background and injected signals in Dataset 3.
 Figure~\ref{FIG.2} shows the trigger count distributions for both datasets.
 The intersection point of the two curves lies between 5 and 6, making 6 a reasonable threshold that minimizes false alarms while preserving high sensitivity.

 Each identified cluster corresponds to a potential GW signal detection.
 The maximum trigger value within a cluster indicates the confidence level of the detection.
 The GPS time of the event is defined as the GPS time of the trigger with the maximum value.
 This maximum value becomes the event's significance score, and its corresponding GPS time is recorded as the event’s occurrence time.
+To assess the temporal precision of our search algorithm, we define a timing accuracy parameter, $\Delta t$, which quantifies how closely the algorithm can localize the true signal time.
+The algorithm assigns a candidate GPS time $t_0$ to each detected signal, while the most closely matching injected signal has a known GPS time $t_\mathrm{I}$.
+If the absolute difference satisfies $\left| t_0 - t_\mathrm{I} \right| < \Delta t$, the injection is considered successfully detected.
+A smaller $\Delta t$ implies a stricter requirement on temporal accuracy.
+In this work, we set $\Delta t = 0.5$ seconds, corresponding to half of the model’s input window length, which provides a practical balance between localization precision and tolerance.

-After clustering, we obtain a list of events.
-This list contains three one-dimensional datasets of equal size named `stat', `time', and `var'. \begin{itemize} \item \textbf{stat}: This dataset contains the values of the events, ranked from high to low.
-These values represent the confidence levels or significance of each event. \item \textbf{time}: This dataset contains the GPS times corresponding to the events in the `stat' dataset. \item \textbf{var}: This dataset contains the timing accuracy for each event.
-In our work, we have fixed the timing accuracy at 0.5 seconds for all events. \end{itemize}
+After clustering, we obtain a list of detected events.
+This list contains three one-dimensional datasets of equal size named `ranking confidence', `GPS time', and `timing accuracy'. \begin{itemize} \item \textbf{ranking confidence}: This dataset contains the values of the events, ranked from high to low.
+These values represent the confidence levels or significance of each event. \item \textbf{GPS time}: This dataset contains the GPS times corresponding to the events in the `ranking confidence' dataset. \item \textbf{timing accuracy}: This dataset specifies the temporal precision for each event's detection.
+In this study, all values are set to 0.5 seconds. \end{itemize}